 When it comes to personal finances, breaking the cycle of self-sabotage can be an important step towards achieving financial freedom and peace of mind.

 If you want to improve your relationship with money and learn how to budget, avoid debt and save up for the things you want, then find out more about our financial life planning and favourite future programme.

 The benefits of breaking the self-sabotaging cycle

 Breaking the self-sabotaging cycle is essential if you want to succeed in any area of your life, including personal finances.
-When you break the cycle, you can overcome the barriers holding you back.
+You can overcome the barriers holding you back when you break the cycle.

 The benefits of breaking the self-sabotaging cycle include: